JosephBadua/Liri-Bot/README.md

 ### Challenge

-Use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in commands through Language vs Speech.
+Use Node JS to create a LIRI bot, like iPhone's SIRI, but takes in commands through Language vs Speech using one of the following commands:

-### Liri Commands

-LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.

-### Developer Instructions

-Program liri.js to take in one of the following commands:

    * `concert-this`